glennin-codes/TomatoeDeseaseDetector/README.md

 - Requests
 - License

-This project is licensed under the MIT License - see the [#]LICENSE ~file for details.Tomato Disease Prediction API
+This project is licensed under the MIT License - see the [LICENSE](#LICENSE) file for details.